Esperanto is the easiest language

 s - like the s in sick.

-w - like w in how or water.
+ŭ - like w in how (usually follows a or e).

 All other letters are